JustTryingToCod3/practice-site/README.md

 Hello World, I am just here to code.
 I am a computer sceince student with an interest in exploring and learning as much as I can.

 I created this website because I wanted to learn as I went.
 I plan to start by adding the projects I have already done, and then building on that with new projects and fun styling.
-This portfolio websire in and of itself is a project.
-Rather than trying to study and complete multiple things at once and then trying to consolidate them all in the future, I decided to learn by doing, and do it all in one go.
+This portfolio website in and of itself is just a project.
+Rather than trying to study and complete multiple things at once and then trying to consolidate them all in the future, I decided to just learn by doing, and just put some of the projects here.

 Hopefully in the future, I can add my art, animations, short stories, podcasts, learning courses, and fun little games.
 But for now, I am taking small steps.